ProjectOpenSea/seaport/README.md

 # Seaport

-Seaport is a marketplace protocol for safely and efficiently buying and selling NFTs.
+Seaport is a new marketplace protocol for safely and efficiently buying and selling NFTs.

 ## Table of Contents